 School Site Council

 The School Site Council (SSC) serves as the school community representative body for determining the focus of the school’s academic instructional program and all related categorical resources.
 The legislative intent for the formation of a school site council is that individuals who are most affected by the operation of the school should have a major role in the decisions regarding how a school functions.
 Education should be a joint effort of parents, teachers, administrators, and other school staff – those whose common goal is the success of all students.

 Purpose of the School Site Council:

-- Annually develop and approve the Single Plan for Student Achievement (SPSA)
+- Annually develop and approve the School Plan for Student Achievement (SPSA)

 - Develop site level parent involvement policy

 - Review the school parent compact (Title I Schools)

 - Advise the district in the development of the Local Control and Accountability Plan (LCAP)